 Women have unique health issues.
 Some of these unique health issues can include pregnancy, menopause, and conditions of the female organs.

 An estimated 40 percent of people in the United States have chronic venous insufficiency.
+The Vascular institute of Virginia is a trusted vein treatment center of excellence.
 Venous insufficiency can present itself as a spider or varicose veins

-Vascular access catheters can be placed for many reasons, such as intravenous antibiotic treatment, frequent blood draws, chemotherapy, dialysis, plasmapheresis, or IV feeding.
+Vascular access catheters can be placed for many reasons, such as intravenous antibiotic treatment, frequent blood draws, vascular disease, chemotherapy, dialysis, plasmapheresis, or IV feeding.

 At the Vascular Institute of Virginia, we are equipped to manage many of your GI diseases and GI related symptoms.
-We can place long-term feeding tubes, help alleviate pain and discomfort from liver or gallbladder obstruction, and manage the removal of ascites (fluid in the belly).
+We can place long-term feeding tubes, help alleviate pain and discomfort from liver or gallbladder obstruction, and manage the removal of ascites (fluid in the belly) and hemorrhoid treatment.